rvlopes/GlorIA/README.md

 ### Resuming Training
 The resume mechanic works and has been tested for pre-training - it was not implemented for finetuning.

-Using it may seem...unorthodox.
+Using it may seem unorthodox.
 When resuming, you want to run the pre-train script with **almost exactly** the same arguments, adding the *-resume* flag and the *-checkpoint [checkpoint]* you wish to resume pre-training from.
-Due to the nature of our mainly used schedulers you NEED to know the total training steps you will perform in TOTAL (except for linear schedulers) - and during the development of my thesis, part of research was to figure out "how much pre-training"/how many steps would we want, and due to resources, ideally we would pre-train for X steps, and the resume for X+Y steps to see if the model's performance increased.
+Due to the nature of our mostly used schedulers, you NEED to know the total training steps you will perform in TOTAL (except for linear schedulers) - and during the development of my thesis, part of research was to figure out "how much pre-training"/how many steps would we want - and due to resources, ideally, we would pre-train for X steps, and the resume for X+Y steps to see if the model's performance increased.

 **In pratice**, to take this need into account, when launching a pre-train for the first time **with the intention of resuming it in the future, you need to specify the maximum number of steps.** This corresponds to the total number of steps.
 Then, using checkpoint saving, you can stop training and resume at any time with the previous flags.
 When, resuming training, the training arguments will stay EXACTLY the same with the added flags.

 A "gimmick" you can perform to endlessly pre-train your model if you so require is to either:
 1) Use a constant learning scheduler.
 Does not require the total training steps.
 2) Or use a cosine annealing scheduler with hard restarts every few steps.
-E.g: You can pre-train for 1M steps, and perform a hard restart every 500k (-hrr 2).
-Then, you would **relaunch pre-training with the resume flags, but by changing the *total_train_steps* stored in the *resume_vars***.
+E.g: You can pre-train for 1M steps, and perform a hard restart every 500k (-hrr) 2).
+Then, you would **relaunch pre-training with the resume flags, but by changing the *total_train_steps* stored in the *resume_vars*** (requiring actual code change ☹️ )

 For example, we pre-trained our model for 1M steps with 2 hard restarts.
 This means it performs a hard restart every 500k steps.
 But now we want to continue its pre-training, **mantaining the states of the scheduler, optimizer, etc**.
 If we're using **4 GPUs** and want to train for 1M steps, each GPU will perform 1M steps (since the batch is distributed) - so we have 4 x 1M = 4M total training steps.
 This is the value that will be stored in the *resume_vars*, so if we wanted to pre-train our model up to 2M steps, this value would have to be changed to 4 * 2M = 8M total training steps - and to ensure we perform hard restarts every 500k, we'd have to change the *-hrr* flag to 4 instead of 2, due to scheduler creation and state loading nuances (it will be created with the new values, but its state will be loading through Accelerate, and everything will go on as intended).
 ```python